Differences Between Raspberry Pi 3 and Arduino

 - The Raspberry Pi 3 comes with built-in Wi-Fi and Bluetooth, which helps to also support the wireless internet out of the box.

-- The Pi 3 board supports remote updates to Pi and also sharing images of operating system between multiple computer machines like booting process can be directly done by using a USB-attached hard drive or pen drive and also by supporting booting from a network-attached file system.
+- The Pi 3 board supports remote updates to Pi and also sharing images of the operating system between multiple computer machines like the booting process can be directly done by using a USB-attached hard drive or pen drive and also by supporting booting from a network-attached file system.

 Some of the features of Arduino areas listed below:

 - Microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.

 - The user can control the functions of a board by sending signals (set of instructions) to the microcontroller board using Arduino IDE software.

 - Arduino does not require any extra piece of hardware/programmer whenever to want to load a new piece of program to the board.
 It can be done by using a USB cable.